jordles/notes/Data Structures and Algorithms.md

 To calculate on a calculator using log<sub>10</sub> use log<sub>10</sub>number / log<sub>10</sub>base with our base being 2.

 ## Algorithms
+A process or set of steps to solve a problem/accomplish a certain task.
 Algorithms sometimes involve time complexity which uses [Logarithms](Logarithms.md)

 | Algorithm | Description | Time Complexity |